CodeinPlace/PyodideU/README.md

 * Synchronous I/O
 * Graphics!

+# Demo (Work in Progress)
+1. Run `npm install`
+2. Then to run the main thread version by running `npm run main` or the web worker version by running `npm run thread`.

 # TODO:
 - [ ] Add docs
 - [ ] Add graphics, stdout, stderr to webworker demo